 Helical tip speed

-Helical tip speed = prop tip velocity + quadcopter velocity
+Helical tip speed = (prop tip velocity2 + quadcopter velocity2)1/2

-If we observe during a speed run using a 5s lipo, the voltage drops to 15.3 at 154 mph using 5 inch props:
+If we observe during a speed run using a 5s lipo, the RPM reaches 31,500 and the quad is at 150 mph using 5 inch props:

 Propellers and transonic speeds